nicolahcm/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 The event handler is passed to the <i>Button</i> component through the _handleClick_ prop.
 The name of the prop itself is not that significant, but our naming choice wasn't completely random.
 React's own official [tutorial](https://reactjs.org/tutorial/tutorial.html) suggests this convention.

+Moreover, notice that the children component Button is able to access the scoped function setCounter of the parent, as we passed it down as a prop.
+In particular, the children is able to modify the state of the parent component.

 ### Changes in state cause rerendering

 <!-- Kerrataan vielä sovelluksen toiminnan pääperiaatteet.  -->